strawberry-graphql/strawberry/docs/guides/federation.md

 The last thing we need to do is to define a `Query` type, even if our service only has one type that is not used directly in any GraphQL query.
-This is because any GraphQL server requires the Query type to be defined.
+This is because the GraphQL spec mandates that a GraphQL server defines a Query type, even if it ends up being empty/unused.
 In addition to that we also need to let Strawberry know about our Book and Review types.
-Since they are not being used anywhere, Strawberry won't be able to find them by default.
+Since they are not reachable from the `Query` field itself, Strawberry won't be able to find them by default.

 ```python